rasterio/rasterio/docs/cli.rst

 The resulting file will have an upper left coordinate determined by the bounds of the GeoJSON (in EPSG:4326, which is the default), with a pixel size of approximately 30 arc seconds.
-Pixels whose center is within the polygon or that are selected by brezenhams line algorithm will be burned in with a default value of 1.
+Pixels whose center is within the polygon or that are selected by Bresenham's line algorithm will be burned in with a default value of 1.

 It is possible to rasterize into an existing raster and use an alternative